george-stanley/hmmBaumWelch/pypi_documentation.md

 When instantiating the BaumWelch object, several arguments are expected:

 1. N: the number of hidden states within the system.
 E.g., if N=2, Zi will be in set {0,1}.
-2. O_list: a list of list representing each observed, numeric variable.
+2. O_list: a list of lists representing each observed, numeric variable.
 These can be continuous or discreet, but must contain real numbers.
 They must also be of equal lengths.
 3. pi: the starting probabilities (i.e. at t=0) for all hidden states.
 This is a list of length=N.
 4. A: the transition state matrix: a square numpy array, in which each dimension is equal to the number of states N. Each position represents the probability of transitioning between states, i.e., A(0,0) = P(Zi=0,t=t, Zi=0,t=t+1) - the probability that a hidden state will remain in Zi=0 from one time point to the next.
 Therefore each row of A must sum to one.
 5. B_list: a list of prior probability distributions for each variable and all hidden states.
 These probability distributions can be defined straight from the Scipy package.